COSC-499-W2025/cosc-499-w2025-capstone-project-project-starter/README.md

 ## Running the Application

-Paste the following input into the command line or powershell and subsitute \<path to zip file\> with the local path to a zip file on your computer
+Paste the following input into the command line or powershell and subsitute `<path to zip file>` with the local path to a zip file on your device.

 ```bash
 python main.py <path to zip file>